krishansaini92/js-video-call-webrtc/README.md

 ### 2. Installing SocketIO
 > npm i socket.io

     - socketIO must be installed on both Backend and Frontend.
-It is not 'givin' like WebSocket.
+It is not 'given' like WebSocket.
 (WebSocket API is already installed in the browser)
         - Backend
             > import SocketIO from "socket.io";